maksmondeo/code-kata/README.md

 # code-kata
-Collection of my solutions from [Codewars](https://www.codewars.com) of my kata exercises.
+Collection of my kata exercises solutions from [Codewars](https://www.codewars.com)

 Every file contains a comment with a link and description of the problem.